ibm-cloud-docs/pattern-migrate-os-virtualization/reference-architecture.md

 # Migrate VMware Workloads to {{site.data.keyword.Bluemix_notm}} OpenShift Virtualization

-{: \#architecture} {: toc-industry="FinancialSector, Manufacturing, Retail, Industrials, Communications"} {: toc-use-case="virtualization, hypervisor, migration, containers"} {: toc-version="1.0"}

-Lift and shift enterprise grade VMware workloads from on premises or hyperscaler based environments to IBM Cloud to take advantage of the unique benefits of a hybrid cloud strategy and best in class modernization capabilities through Red Hat OpenShift Virtualization.
+Lift and shift enterprise grade VMware workloads from on premises or hyperscaler VMware based environments to IBM Cloud OpenShift Virtualization to take advantage of the unique benefits of a hybrid cloud strategy and best in class cloud native platform capabilities through Red Hat OpenShift Virtualization.
 Integrated into the broader IBM Cloud, with several offerings bring to customers a known environment for their business applications while enabling access to new cloud technologies and innovations including IBM Watson for AI and platforms for new cloud native apps.

-OpenShift Virtualization, uses Kernel-based Virtual Machine (KVM) the trusted Linux kernel hypervisor, delivering enterprise-grade virtualization, for virtual machines, as native objects within OpenShift.
-Virtual machines within OpenShift Virtualization benefit from sophisticated scheduling and management capabilities, including host affinity, resource awareness, load balancing, and built-in high availability.

-Networking capabilities include connection to the integrated cluster software-defined network (SDN), enabling secure and controlled access to virtual machines through configurable network policies.
-Red Hat OpenShift, with its integrated OpenShift Virtualization capabilities, offers a unified platform for running both containerized and traditional virtual machine workloads.

 ## Architecture diagram